-By a simple process of education, the worker can teach a Grameen Mahila Mandal, how to conduct meetings; how to make its own rules and by-laws; how to frame a simple constitution; how to define a programme of work for its members; what kinds of activities it could undertake as an organized unit; what subscription dues should be levied either in cash or kind etc. Having done to, the worker could explore ways and means of linking local units with each other to form village units; of affiliating Village units with those of the District, state or National organisations.
-As soon as such an organized or primary unit begins to function as the Grameen Mahila Mandal, the programme too would become more defined, more specific and more objective.
-The Grameen Mahila Mandal could extend its interest and integrate its
+By a simple process of education, the worker can teach a Grameen Mahila Mandal, how to conduct meetings; how to make its own rules and by-laws; how to frame a simple constitution; how to define a progrmme of work for its members; what kinds of activities it could undertake as an organized unit; what subscription dues should be levied either in cash or kind etc. Having done so, the worker could explore ways and meens of linking local units with each other to form village units; hf affiliating Village units with those of the District, State or National organisations.
+As soon as such an organized or primary unit begins to function as the Grameen Mahila Mandal the programme too would become more defined, more specific and more objective.
+The Grameen Mahila Mandal could extend its interest and integrate its programme with activities of other village institutions like the local schools by organizing school lunch programmes; with the local day-nurseries or creche by organizing child care programmes; with the local Balwadi by helping to prepare necessary simple equipment; with local sanitation drives by helping to organize soak-pits, sanitary latrines common washing and bathing places, etc. All this would now help to line up the programme and activity undertaken by the primary unit or the Grameen Mahila Mandal with those of the development programmes sponsored under Community Development and other schemes for rural reconstruction and social welfare.
+These officially sponsored programmes would thus have a base on sanctions and responses evoked from the people; and arising from basic field work with the rural women in their homes and in the fields, will spring up the primary units or Grameen Mahila Mandals which will be reservoirs of responses for progressive ideas and development activity by social action, and constitute the broadbase on which should rest the whole of the extension programmes for rural women.